olliecheng/mathia-rulebook/information/how-to-play.md

 # Voting
 The town lynch occurs through a democratic two-step voting process.
 Two conditions are required to be satisfied, at the time of final vote counts, in order for a proposed lynch to pass:

-- **At least half of all players must have been active.
+- **Over half of all players must have been active.
  If you wish to abstain, please explicitly state it.
 If you are active in any way, you are expected to cast a vote, even if it *is* an abstain.
 Withdrawls are counted the same as abstains.**
 This is to prevent inactivity giving voting power to a small group of people.
 As long as a majority of all players cast a vote, *any* vote (they don't have to agree on the target), this condition is satisfied.
 In a realistic game without any inactivity, every player should cast a vote.